Taliban say Marine tape won't hurt Afghanistan talks

 The U.S. military has been prosecuting soldiers from the Army's 5th Stryker Brigade on charges of murdering unarmed Afghan civilians while deployed in Kandahar province in 2010, and cutting off body parts as war trophies.

-"They cut off ears and fingers and keep them as medals, and urinate on bodies, then they talk about civilisation," wrote user Abu Abdullah al-Janubi on one forum.
+"They cut off ears and fingers and keep them as medals, and urinate on bodies, then they talk about civilization," wrote user Abu Abdullah al-Janubi on one forum.

 CRITICAL TIME